 Squid jigs can be prone to snagging in this area, and we have found a lot of locals using the smaller size of 2.5 and 3.0-gram jigs and working them slowly to avoid this problem.

 Check out a recent video of us fishing the Bellarine and Mornington Peninsula.

-You can also catch snapper, whiting, salmon, flathead, mullet, garfish, trevally, wrasse, leather jacket, rays and gummy sharks at this destination.
+You can also catch snapper, whiting, salmon, flathead, mullet, garfish, trevally, wrasse, leather jacket, rays, gummy sharks and bronze whaler sharks at this destination.
 Fishing 2 hours either side of the tide is best or fishing dawn or dusk.
 A good all-round option is a general-purpose fishing rod combo which will allow you to target multiple species at once.
 This might be a 3-5 kilo fishing rod coupled with a 3000 size reel spooled with 8-pound line.
 You’re most likely to catch many small pinkies, whiting, garfish, leather jackets and flathead so you don’t need to fish too heavy but need to be prepared for the odd large snapper.
 Using a basic paternoster rig with some fresh bait will work well for many different species of fish on Portsea pier.

 If your specifically targeting garfish, whiting and leather jackets then consider using small hooks as these species have small mouths and using small hooks such as a size 12 long shank will increase your catch rates.
 We would also recommend berleying the area you are fishing which is a great way to attract garfish and whiting.
 You can buy premade berley or make your own using breadcrumbs and tuna oil.